Exercise and Arthritis

 • Walter Payton, Chicago Bears: Strength Training Prevents Injuries

 Walter Payton was a running back for the Chicago Bears from 1976 to 1987.
-Payton was the NFL's all-time leader in rushing yards and all-purpose yards until 2002 when Emmitt Smith broke his record.
-In his career, he rushed for 17,358 yards.
+He was the NFL's all-time leader in rushing yards and all-purpose yards until 2002 when Emmitt Smith broke his record.
+In his career, Payton rushed for 17,358 yards.
 That's the equivalent of running 9.9 miles, but getting knocked down every 4.3 yards!
 That's a lot of abuse.

 But, just as remarkable, I feel, is how durable Payton was.
 He seemed to never get injured.
 Keep in mind that he was only 5'10" and weighed 200 lbs.